-As at April 30, 2023, two investors owned units representing approximately 24% and 13%, respectively, of the net asset value of the Fund.
-If either such investor requested the redemption of all of its units, the Fund may have to alter its holdings significantly and purchase or sell investments at unfavourable prices.
+As at April 30, 2025, one investor owned units representing approximately 94% of the net asset value of the Fund.
+If such investor requested the redemption of all of its units, the Fund may have to alter its holdings significantly and purchase or sell investments at unfavourable prices.
 This could reduce the returns of the Fund.